nikcleju/DSP_Course/Labs/Test/LabTest.md

   - load a file
   - load only a certain part of a file (e.g. the first 5 seconds)
-  - extract a single channel
+  - extract a single channel (column)
   - play with the data, e.g. swap channels

 - Operate with images